knowOne08/attendee/whatsapp-bot/README.md

-# LaunchLog WhatsApp Bot
+# Attendee WhatsApp Bot

-A WhatsApp bot for the LaunchLog MVP attendance system using the Baileys library.
+A WhatsApp bot for the Attendee MVP attendance system using the Baileys library.

 ## Features